2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/architecture/eav-core-data.md

 # EAV Core Data Models

 > Before you start: Remember that you usually don't need this if you are just creating Razor templates
-> or WebApis - for that, you want to use @Articles.DynamicEntity stuff.
+> or WebApis - for that, you want to use @HowTo.DynamicCode.DynamicEntity stuff.

 If ever you want to know more about the internals of the core data models, here goes...